 If you are a nature films aficionado, you have probably heard about the Serengeti, the huge African savannah, some of which is in Tanzania.
 The island of Zanzibar, which has become a hot tourist destination in recent years, is also quite well known.
 Mount Kilimanjaro, towering 5,895 meters high in the north, is considered the roof of the African continent.
 But, not everything in Tanzania is wild.
-Tanzania is a poor country — one-third of its inhabitants live in difficult conditions, and agriculture is unable to support them.
+Tanzania is an underdeveloped country and one-third of its inhabitants live in difficult conditions.
+Agriculture is unable to support them.
 In addition, climate change has posed severe impacts to the agricultural sector in most developing countries and, in this era of global climate change, undeveloped nations like Tanzania are most vulnerable and weak to cope or recover from such dreadful conditions.

 You may also be interested in:

-2018 was the year in which Tanzanian farmers, who are part of the project, saw the difference between using advanced methods and high-quality fertilizer and using less effective traditional methods.
+2018 was the year in which Tanzanian farmers, who are part of the project, saw the difference between using advanced fertilization methods with high-quality fertilizer and using less effective traditional methods.
 During this 2018 growing season, the participating farmers had already seen visible improvements in crop size and health from using ICL Fertilizers.
 This is not the first time that ICL has had a hand in helping farmers and developing agriculture in the world.
 Raising and maintaining agricultural productivity sustainably is a fundamental development goal for African countries and many other impoverished countries.
 We have introduced innovative fertilization methods throughout the world.
-ICL specialty fertilizers are also empowering local farmers in India, Kenya and other developing countries, and now Tanzania has joined the list of countries in which farmers are shown how to best fertilize their land.
+ICL specialty fertilizers are also empowering local farmers in India, Kenya, and other developing countries, and now Tanzania has joined the list of countries in which farmers are shown how to best fertilize their land.

-ICL’s experience indicates that we can expect a substantial increase of crops’ yields, which will allow the farmer to use some of it for his family’s consumption, and to sell the rest, keeping some of the intake to buy next season’s seeds and fertilizer.
-These farmers will provide wellbeing for their families, and will no doubt spread the word to other farmers in their country.
+ICL’s experience indicates that we can expect a substantial increase in crop yields, which will allow the farmers to use some of it for their family’s consumption, and to sell the rest, keeping some of the intakes to buy next season’s seeds and fertilizer.
+These farmers will provide well-being for their families, and will no doubt spread the word to other farmers in their country.

 Clement Kimaro, a farmer who participated in the project, is already enjoying the change in his fields.
 “I use a new technique that plows the land differently and with new materials, and my yield is double that of previous years,” he told USAID officials, “I have more produce that I can sell.”

-Not only sowing and fertilizing techniques have changed, but also packaging and storage.
+Not only sowing and fertilization methods have changed, but also packaging and storage.
 “In the past, farmers put their produce in straw baskets that stood in the sun, the produce rotted, and a lot was wasted,” says Kadija Rajab, a local farming expert who is accompanying the project.

 ICL’s agricultural initiatives have succeeded to increase the efficacy of major food crop production and its implications to food security and economic development.
-With the progress and expansion in Tanzania, together with ICL’s contribution to its success, we can only hope that the people of Tanzania continue to enjoy all of the good that their land can give them.
+With the progress and expansion of agriculture projects in Tanzania, together with ICL’s contribution to its success, we can only hope that the people of Tanzania continue to enjoy all of the good that their land can supply them.